Vybavnag/OpenAvenues_project/README.md

 ## How to use this repository
 This repository has a main_code file which you should download as well as the dataset_link file which leads you to the datasets used.
 Download them in the same file and rub the main_code file preferably on JypterNotebook or GoogleColab.
+Main_code_outputs shows all the outputs I got, when you run the file you should get something similar.
 The rest of the files showcase what I learned week by week while working on this project with OpenAvenues.